dotnet/crank/docs/post_processing.md

 ## Named scripts

 Named scripts are defined in the `scripts` section of a configuration file.
-They are opt-in, meaning that contrary to _default scripts_ and _post-porcessing scripts_ they won't be executed automatically once the configuration file is loaded.
+They are opt-in, meaning that contrary to _global scripts_ and _post-processing scripts_ they won't be executed automatically once the configuration file is loaded.

 The following configuration snippet demonstrates how to add a custom property to the `properties` element of the results: